pokidyshev/oura-mcp/README.md

 - **Date Formats**: Supports natural language ("today", "yesterday", "last week") and YYYY-MM-DD
 - **Security**: All API calls use HTTPS.
 Tokens stored in environment variables only.

-## Security Note (OAuth2 Deployment)

-The OAuth2 implementation uses `OuraProvider`, a custom provider that extends FastMCP's `OAuthProxy` with Oura-specific token validation.
-Token verification is performed by making API calls to Oura's endpoints, similar to how GitHub's provider works.
-This ensures that only valid Oura tokens are accepted, providing production-ready security for your deployment.

 ## License

 MIT License - see LICENSE file